vubinhduong91/backboneJS/README.md

 backboneJS
 ==========
+create by vubinhduong91
 some simple app using backbone.

-For more detail guides please visit: http://addyosmani.github.io/backbone-fundamentals/
+Following the guides at: http://addyosmani.github.io/backbone-fundamentals/